 - In the Session Data section, choose one of the following actions to apply when a matching packet is found:

-- Keep: The packet payload and associated meta are saved when they match the rule.
+- Keep: The packet payload and associated metadata are saved when they match the rule.

 - Filter: The packet is not saved when it matches the rule.

-- Truncate: The packet payload is not saved when it matches the rule, but packet headers and associated meta are retained.
+- Truncate: The packet payload is not saved when it matches the rule, but packet headers and associated metadata are retained.

 - In the Session Options section, select all options that apply of these four.